SerenityOS/serenity/Documentation/NotesOnWSL.md

 SerenityOS can also be built and run under WSL Version 2.
 WSL Version 1 is not supported since Version 1 does not support ext2, which is needed for the setup.

-WSL Version 2 is currently only available for Insider Builds of Windows which are more unstable and prone to crashes.
-Therefore, running SerenityOS on WSL Version 2 and running Insider Builds, in general, is not recommended on production systems.

-Nevertheless, here is a guide on how to [get an Insider Build](https://insider.windows.com/en-us/how-to-pc/) and how to [get WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
+WSL Version 2 requires Windows version 2004 or higher, with OS Build 19041 or greater.
+Here is a guide on how to [get WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Once installed, you will need to make sure the distribution you want to use (and the new default) is using Version 2:
 - `wsl -l -v` will list distros and versions,<br/>
 - `wsl --set-version <distro> <version>` is used to convert a distro to another version, and<br/>